-If the investigators determine, by a preponderance of the evidence, that there is sufficient information to find the respondent responsible for Non-Consensual Sexual Intercourse, the respondent will be immediately placed on interim suspension, the restrictions of which will be determined by the Title IX Coordinator on a case-by-case basis.
-Interim suspension for other findings will be determined on a case-by-case basis.
+If the investigators determine, by a preponderance of the evidence, that there is sufficient information to find the respondent responsible for Non-Consensual Sexual Intercourse, the respondent will be immediately placed on restricted access, the restrictions of which will be determined by the Title IX Coordinator on a case-by-case basis.
+Restricted access for other findings will be determined on a case-by-case basis.